 This is an Order of small animals of the Mammalian Class.
 They are characterized by four powerful and rootless incisors located in pairs on the upper and lower jaw, the size of which is controlled with constant gnawing, and by the absence of canines.
 Well-known rodents include rats, mice, squirrels, guinea pigs, hedgehogs etc.

 Rodents are the largest group of mammals on the planet with about 2,000 species.
 Their ability to survive almost any condition and their special adaptability has led them to live outside of their natural habitats, in manmade agricultural, industrial and urban environments.
-Only few of them are harmful to humans.
-Examples include mice, rats moles etc. whilst in some countries squirrels also constitute a particular problem that needs to be addressed.
+Only a few of them are harmful to humans.
+Examples include mice, rats and moles whilst in some countries squirrels also constitute a particular problem that needs to be addressed.

 Dangers to public health

 Rodents are responsible for the transmission of microbes that cause diseases in humans of which several are serious and potentially fatal.